 7. Contract work is where it's at

 If you haven’t considered a contract role before, now is the time to start.
 Many candidates we speak to highlight that contract work has opened them up to different experiences and interesting work projects.
-It can make you more employable with your new-found skills.
-Find out more about becoming a Contractor here.
+It can make you more employable with your new found skills.

 8. Be flexible